Perplexity Stock: Searching for Hints of a Perplexity IPO

 The company was founded by Aravind Srinivas, Andy Konwinski, Denis Yarats, and Johnny Ho.
 Srinivas previously worked at DeepMind, Google, and OpenAI before founding Perplexity.
 By entering the search space dominated by Google, Srinivas is looking to improve upon existing models by focusing on accuracy and transparency.

 Perplexity’s search engine provides answers to search queries backed by attributed sources.
-It also offers suggested queries the user may find helpful and organizes the information in a modern format.
+It also offers suggested queries that the user may find helpful and organizes the information in a modern format.
 Users can sign in to save threads and try Discovery mode to explore the web.

 It also created Perplexity Copilot, an interactive AI search companion that gives in-depth answers and personalized responses — a digital assistant powered by the most advanced AI models that provide concise answers to save users time.
 Here’s a peek at Copilot.